 2.41 Where a PRA Prescribed Responsibility is shared among more than one Senior Manager, the PRA expects the responsibility to be recorded identically in each of the Senior Manager's Statements of Responsibilities.
-However, firms can utilise the free text section in the Statements of Responsibilities to provide additional details on how a given shared Prescribed Responsibility applies to the different individuals sharing it in practice.
+However, firms are expected to utilise the free text section in the Statements of Responsibilities (SoRs) to provide additional details on how a given shared Prescribed Responsibility applies to the different individuals sharing it in practice.
+For example, the Prescribed Responsibility in Allocation of Responsibilities 4.1(9) (responsibility for the production and integrity of the firm's financial information and its regulatory reporting under the regulatory system) is often shared among two SMFs, typically the Chief Finance (SMF2) and Chief Risk (SMF4) functions.
+Where this is the case, firms should utilise the free text in SoRs to specify and, where appropriate, list the financial and regulatory returns that each SMF is responsible for.